Ghost Elephants

 Ghost Elephants is a 2025 American documentary film directed by Werner Herzog.
-It follows Steve Boyes, a South African naturalist, in his search for what he believes to be an undiscovered species of African elephant on the highland plateau of Angola.
-The film had its world premiere at the 82nd Venice International Film Festival on August 28, 2025.
+It follows Steve Boyes, a South African naturalist in search of what he believes to be an undiscovered species of African elephant on the highland plateau of Angola.

+The film had its world premiere out of competition of the 82nd Venice International Film Festival on August 28, 2025.
+It was theatrically released in the United States by National Geographic Documentary Films on February 27, 2026, followed by its streaming release on Disney+ and Hulu on March 7.